-Don’t just practice.
-Practice doing it the right way and practice it that way again and again.
+Practice doing it the right way, and practice it that way again and again.

-In Doug Lemov’s book Practice Perfect (co-authored with Erica Woolway and Katie Yezzi), the author points out it’s not just about practicing a lot — it’s about how you practice.
+In Doug Lemov’s book Practice Perfect (co-authored with Erica Woolway and Katie Yezzi), the author points out that how you practice is more important than how much you practice.
 He provides some valuable tips on training yourself to succeed:

 - Practice the most important, effective things most.
 The 80/20 rule says 20 percent of right practice yields 80 percent of results.

 - Through repetition, engrain the activity so deep that you barely have to think about it later.